lexi-lambda/lexi-lambda.github.io/_src/posts/2018-02-10-an-opinionated-guide-to-haskell-in-2018.md

 ## Trivial lifting of standards-imposed limitations

 A few extensions are tiny changes that lift limitations that really have no reason to exist, other than that they are mandated by the standard.
-I am not sure why these restrictions are in the standard to being with, other than perhaps a misguided attempt at making the language simpler.
+I am not sure why these restrictions are in the standard to begin with, other than perhaps a misguided attempt at making the language simpler.
 These extensions include the following:

   - [`EmptyCase`][EmptyCase]
   - [`FlexibleContexts`][FlexibleContexts]